ConnectFirst

 At $500 per job average: $2,000-$2,500 in lost revenue every month.
 Over a year, that's $24,000-$30,000 in jobs that called you and got nothing.

 Now factor in that even two of those annual callers would have become repeat customers.
-At $15,340 LTV each, you're looking at $30,000+ in lost lifetime revenue from callers who were never even your customers yet.
+At $15,340 LTV each, that's $30,000+ in lost lifetime revenue from callers who were never even your customers yet.
+Your actual miss rate and volume are probably higher.

 Why Voicemail Doesn't Save You